-The minimum wage has increased from $5.85 (2007) to $6.55 (2008) to the latest amount of $7.25.
+The minimum wage has increased over the last few years to the latest amount of $7.25.
 Most states have their own minimum wage, and employers are required to pay whichever is higher.
 That means minimum wage workers will get a raise in 29 states and Washington, D.C.
 In the remaining 21 states, they’ll see no change.
 The increase to $7.25 means 70 cents more an hour for the lowest-paid workers in the 30 regions that have lower minimums or no minimum wage.
 It also means higher costs for employers who feel they’ve already trimmed all their operating fat.

 Will the minimum wage increases (about $5 p/day) really make a difference for millions of Americans who are on minimum wage, already struggling with higher gas and food prices in one of the worst recessions on record?
 The minimum wage adjustment is an almost 12% raise, but most of it will be eaten up by inflation which is officially running at close to 5% annually – unofficially it is much higher with basic groceries up more than 20% in many states.